 The effects of physical and anatomical principles on the performance of motor patterns are studied and the mechanical analysis of specific activities are analyzed.

-Prerequisite: BIOL 231, HPE 206 (for HPE majors) and admission to the Feinstein School of Education and Human Development or consent of department chair.
+Prerequisite: BIOL 231, HPE 206 (for HPE majors) and admission to the Feinstein School of Education and Human Development or consent of department chairBIOL 231, HPE 313 (for PE majors) or HPE 278 (for CHW-WMS majors) and admission to the Feinstein School of Education & Human Development or consent of department chair.
 Offered: Fall.

 HPE 412 - Organization and Administration of Physical Education Programs: Prekindergarten through Grade Twelve (3)